venkylm10/iitg-auto-login/README.md

     ```

 4. **Run the installation script**:
     Use the installation script to set up the auto login.
-Replace <username> and <password> with your actual IITG credentials:
     (Don't include '< >' in the command)
     ```bash
-    ./install.sh <username> <password>
+    ./install.sh
     ```
+    You will be prompted to enter username and password.

 5. **Verify the installation**:
     - Your credentials will be stored in `~/iitg-auto-login/config.env`.